AstraaDev/Discord-All-Tools-In-One/README.md

 ### -Automated installation:

-ㅤ● Launch the [start.bat](start.bat) file.
+ㅤ● Launch the [setup.bat](setup.bat) file.
 A new file will be created.
 You will only have to launch it.
 ㅤ

 ㅤ